-If you’re looking for a white water rafting experience that offers something for everyone, then be sure to check out Cumberland Falls in Kentucky.
-With its calm and gentle waters, the river is perfect for those who are new to rafting.
+If you’re looking for a white water rafting experience, then be sure to check out Cumberland Falls in Kentucky.
+With its calm and gentle waters, the river is perfect for those new to rafting.

-But don’t worry – there are also a few sections that offer a bit more excitement, including some class III rapids.
-So whether you’re a beginner or an experienced rafter, Cumberland Falls is sure to please.
+But don’t worry – a few sections offer more excitement, including some class III rapids.
+So whether you’re a beginner or an experienced rafter, Cumberland Falls will please.

 15. Cossatot River, Arkansas

 The Cossatot River in Arkansas is a popular spot for white water rafting, thanks to its exciting rapids and beautiful scenery.
-The river is home to dozens of rapids, providing something for everyone.
+The river is home to dozens of rapids.
 For experienced rafters, the Cossatot Falls Trail offers 11 miles of challenging Class IV+ rapids.

-Now that you know the best place to go white water rafting, it’s important to take some safety precautions.
-Always wear a life jacket and make sure you’re familiar with the river before setting out.
-Be sure to pack plenty of sunscreen and water, and don’t forget your camera!
+Now that you know the best place to go white water rafting, taking some safety precautions is essential.
+Always wear a life jacket and ensure you’re familiar with the river before setting out.
+Pack plenty of sunscreen and water, and don’t forget your camera!